drswarnasdiabetescarecentre/drswarnasdiabetescarecentre.github.io/README.md

 ## About this repository

 This repository hosts the static website for the clinic.
-It is published automatically via **GitHub Pages** — any commit pushed to the `main` branch is reflected on the live site within a few minutes.
+It is published automatically via **GitHub Pages** — any commit pushed to the `master` branch is reflected on the live site within a few minutes.

 The site was initially built as a goodwill gesture by a patient after attending the Mega Diabetes & Fatty Liver Screening Camp on 24th May 2026.